- Oops!Something went wrong.Please try again later.

 Some say volatility, rather than debt, is the best way to think about risk as an investor, but Warren Buffett famously said that 'Volatility is far from synonymous with risk.'
-It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
-We can see that Baozun Inc. (NASDAQ:BZUN) does use debt in its business.
-But the more important question is: how much risk is that debt creating?
+So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
+Importantly, Baozun Inc. (NASDAQ:BZUN) does carry debt.
+But the real question is whether this debt is making the company risky.

-We can see from the most recent balance sheet that Baozun had liabilities of CN¥1.71b falling due within a year, and liabilities of CN¥337.2m due beyond that.
-Offsetting this, it had CN¥576.7m in cash and CN¥1.39b in receivables that were due within 12 months.
-So it has liabilities totalling CN¥78.2m more than its cash and near-term receivables, combined.
+The latest balance sheet data shows that Baozun had liabilities of CN¥1.89b due within a year, and liabilities of CN¥2.16b falling due after that.
+Offsetting these obligations, it had cash of CN¥4.51b as well as receivables valued at CN¥1.64b due within 12 months.
+So it actually has CN¥2.10b more liquid assets than total liabilities.